TotallyInformation/node-red-contrib-uibuilder/README.md

 * VueJS, MoonJS extended and caching example flows included.
 * Optional index web page listing of available files.
 * Two detailed admin info web pages are included to help authors understand where everything is and what is available.
+* Uses Node-RED's own webservers by default but can use its own on a separate port if desired.

 </details>